Have products on hand to sell? Now, here’s the next important question: who’s your customer?

 2. DEFINE YOUR CUSTOMER'S CHARACTERISTICS

-While selling products, you need to collect and integrate data about your customers.
+While selling products, you must collect and integrate customer data.

 To know your audience you need to categorize your audience based on the characteristics such as age, location, psychographic lifestyle, and income.

-Then you can create a buyer persona for each of your customer segments and plan marketing strategies accordingly.
+Then you can create a buyer persona for each customer segment and plan marketing strategies accordingly.

 Listing the specific characteristics helps you to differentiate your primary target customers clearly.